Rexshack-RedM/rsg-stable/README.md

 # known issues
 - when purchasing a horse you need to exit the stable and enter again to customize
 - sometimes your horse does not spawn / relog normally sorts this
+- menu issues if you are playing in 4k resolution